torvalds/linux/Documentation/driver-api/device-io.rst

   Documented in Documentation/driver-api/driver-model/devres.rst.

-Not using these wrappers may make drivers unusable on certain platforms with stricter rules for mapping I/O memory.
+Analt using these wrappers may make drivers unusable on certain platforms with stricter rules for mapping I/O memory.

 Generalizing Access to System and I/O Memory